philuttley/statistical-inference/_episodes/11-mle_confint_binning.md

 In practice, this means that to calculate a 1-$$\sigma$$ confidence interval on a single parameter, we must calculate $$L(\theta)$$ vs. $$\theta$$ and find where $$L(\hat{\theta})-L(\theta)=1/2$$ (since $$F^{-1}_{\chi^{2}_{1}}(\alpha)=1$$ for $$\alpha=P(1\sigma)\simeq0.683$$).
 Or if we are using the weighted-least squares ('chi-squared') statistic, we simply look for $$X^{2}(\hat{\theta}\pm\Delta \theta)-X^{2}(\hat{\theta})=1$$.
 Thanks to [__Wilks' theorem__]({{ page.root }}/reference/#wilks-theorem) (which we will discuss later, when we consider hypothesis comparison), this approach also works for the case of multiple parameters when we require the confidence interval for an individual parameter.
 Provided we let the other [__free parameters__]({{ page.root }}/reference/#free-parameter) find their best fits (the MLEs), we can consider the change in log-likelihood or chi-squared as we step through a grid of fixed values for the parameter of interest.

-We demonstrate this approach for our Breit-Wigner model fit results from the previous episode, with the programming example below.
+In the approach that follows, we will use this so-called 'brute force' grid search method to calculate individual (1-D) and joint (2-D) confidence intervals for one or two parameters respectively, by defining our own functions for this purpose.
+Lmfit includes its own methods for these calculations.
+However, the current lmfit methods are suitable only for finding confidence intervals via weighted-least squares fitting, so they are not appropriate for more general log-likelihood fitting (e.g. of Poisson-distributed data).
+Therefore we focus first on our own more general approach, which we demonstrate for our Breit-Wigner model fit results from the previous episode, with the programming example below.
 Before starting, make sure you load the data and the model function from the previous episode.

 > ## Programming example: calculating and plotting 1-D confidence intervals
 >
-> First we must write a function, to run `curve_fit` for a grid of fixed values of the parameter we want a confidence interval for. `curve_fit` will automatically count the input parameter list for the model as [__free parameters__]({{ page.root }}/reference/#free-parameter), when it uses the model evaluations to find the minimum (i.e. it will let them vary to find the best fit).
-In order to keep one parameter frozen at the grid value, we will need to remove that parameter from the list we give to curve_fit and add it back in to the parameter list at the time `curve_fit` calls the model function:
+> First we must write a function, to run lmfit `minimize` for a grid of fixed values of the parameter we want a confidence interval for.
+In order to keep one parameter frozen at the grid value, we can edit the Parameters object to change the value to the grid value and freeze it at that value:
 >
 > ~~~
-> def grid1d_chisqmin(a_index,a_range,a_steps,parm,model,xval,yval,dy):
+> def grid1d_chisqmin(a_name,a_range,a_steps,parm,model,xdata,ydata,yerrs):
->     '''Finds best the fit and then carries out chisq minimisation for a 1D grid of fixed parameters.
+>     '''Uses lmfit.
+Finds best the fit and then carries out chisq minimisation for a 1D grid of fixed
+>        parameters.
 >        Input:
->             a_index - index of 'a' parameter (in input list parm) to use for grid.
+>             a_name - string, name of 'a' parameter (in input Parameters object parm) to use for grid.
 >             a_range, a_steps - range (tuple or list) and number of steps for grid.
->             parm - parameter list for model to be fitted.
+>             parm - lmfit Parameters object for model to be fitted.
 >             model - name of model function to be fitted.
->             xval, dyval, dy - data x, y and y-error arrays
+>             xdata, ydata, yerrs - lists of data x, y and y-error arrays (as for the lmf_lsq_resid function)
 >         Output:
 >             a_best - best-fitting value for 'a'
 >             minchisq - minimum chi-squared (for a_best)